Covering the same ground?

 The new dplyr and something very similar

-This seems like a very similar problem, and it was not clear to me whether recode_values or replace_values from the new dplyr can help with it.
+This seems like a very similar problem, and it is not clear to me whether recode_values or replace_values from the new dplyr can help with it.

 Apparently the idea in dplyr came from this post by Libby Heeren.
 Let me see if I can reproduce the ideas there, but in my own way.